Sheffield Star Newspaper,

 after-sensation and results are the same - a surge

-of energy followed by better lymph drainage which
+of energy followed by better lymph

-eliminates toxins.
-The Chi Machine has become more
+Chi Machine has become more widely available.

 Practitioners claim

-regular use can improve posture and backache by correcting
+regular use can improve posture and backache by

-the position of the spine, tone muscles
+correcting the position of the spine, tone muscles

-and even help you lose weight.
-They say
+and even help you lose

-those with multiple sclerosis and energy-sapping ME.
+sclerosis and energy-sapping ME.
+Those with

-switch on and lie there.
+lie there.

 It sounded too good

-achine is a simple looking little thing.
+Machine is a simple looking little thing.
 Just an

 electronic box that you rest your ankles on.
 So